Prosecutor: 'No basis' for Minneapolis cop to shoot woman

 "My partner would have been killed," Noor answered.

-Noor's testimony Friday lasted barely an hour.
-It came a day after he took the stand in his own defense and for the first time publicly talked about the night of Damond's death; Noor had refused to talk to investigators since the shooting.
+Noor's testimony resumed Friday, a day after he took the stand in his own defense and for the first time began publicly talking about the night of Damond's death; Noor had refused to talk to investigators since the shooting.

 He described his training in various police skills including "counter-ambush" training that included scenarios such as two officers in a squad car, doing routine tasks, and an instructor yelling "Threat!"
 The officers had to make a quick decision about whether to shoot, Noor said.